Latest Posts

 Estratos

-I can’t emphasise enough how important the estrato category of the building is when you’re looking at places to live in Colombia.
-A building’s estrato relates to the cost of bills.
 There are six estratos, 1 being the lowest and cheapest, 6 being the highest and most expensive.
-This means that two families which consume the same amount of water, electricity and gas will pay hugely varying amounts for their bills if one lives in an estrato 1 property and the other lives in an estrato 6 property.
+This means that two families that live in an estrato 1 and an estrato 6 property, who consume the same amount of water, electricity and gas, will pay hugely varying amounts for their bills.

 The reason the estrato issue is so important is that you need to factor the monthly cost of bills into your budget, particularly if you are looking at estratos 5 and 6.
 You don’t want to move into your dream apartment which already stretches your budget, and then get a nasty shock when the first bill arrives!
 I have tried to give indications of the most common estratos of the buildings in each of the areas listed above.